KrishGoya1/2023359271_krish_AgenticAI_Assignemt2/README.md

 ## 📄 License

 This project is submitted as academic coursework.
-All generated report content is AI-produced and intended for educational purposes only.
+All generated report content intended for educational purposes only.